tonethar/IGME-330-Fall-2021/weekly/week-01A-notes.md

 - What name do you call me?
   - "Professor", "Professor Jefferson", or "Tony" all work
-  - "Professor", "Professor Wheeland", or "Andy" all work
+  - "Professor", "Professor Bast", or "Noah" all work
 - Slack
   - You've already been added to our Slack workspace:
     - This [IGME-330 Introduction to Slack](https://docs.google.com/document/u/1/d/e/2PACX-1vQqjfsmGnvlweL9-ruKtsLn1wExSF2vapG1sVFGBJullHnFvbBYtYb60U8gaE7igzDGyGxzzYCxMmON/pub) document will help you get started there.